vahidhedayati/termssh/README.md

  querymethod is automatically disabled for vpn connections which in short disable server validation

+SSH Reverse tunnel connections:

+remot_server issue:
+# ssh -R1999:localhost:22 vahid@my_local_host

+To connect through my reverse tunnel same as vpn:

+where -n is layout name

+ -v is vpn host (included my ldap username)

+ -vp is vpn port

+ -s is server input within speech marks

+#termssh -r -n "test2" -v "remote_username@localhost" -vp 1999 -s "apache01 apache02"

+or

+#termssh -r -n "test2" -v "remote_username@localhost" -vp 1999 -s "apache[01-10]"

+Which will connect from apache01 to apache10 servers, the remote_username@localhost can seem confusing but you would define the username used on remote network that you are reversing from the initial

 ## Normal pattern match using -s to define hosts - must be wrapped - Auto Discovers